inesc-id/S-Audit/README.md

 The Signature Generator component allows clients to sign data using %the signing step of the SW scheme.

-In the SW scheme, the data to be signed is assumed to have fixed sizes and belongs to $Z_p$.
+In the SW scheme, the data to be signed is assumed to have fixed sizes and belongs to *Z_p*.
-To support data sizes bigger than original data, users have to divide the data in blocks that belong to $Z_p$, and sign each block individually.
+To support data sizes bigger than original data, users have to divide the data in blocks that belong to *Z_p*, and sign each block individually.
-In order to automate data division into $Z_p$ data blocks and sign each of them with the SW scheme, the \emph{Signature Generator} supports two signing modes: the Sign-Block mode, for signing individual data blocks in $Z_p$; and the Sign-Data mode, that converts all the input data to one or more blocks $\in$ $Z_p$, signs each block using the Sign Block component, and returns the concatenation of all generated signatures from the blocks.
+In order to automate data division into *Z_p* data blocks and sign each of them with the SW scheme, the **Signature Generator** supports two signing modes: the Sign-Block mode, for signing individual data blocks in *Z_p*; and the Sign-Data mode, that converts all the input data to one or more blocks *\in* *Z_p*, signs each block using the Sign Block component, and returns the concatenation of all generated signatures from the blocks.
 ### Verify

 Divided into two parts: Auditor and cloud.